nyss-platform-norcross/nyss-gateway/SMSEagleIOTBridge/Readme_Prepare_Eagle.md

 # 3 Deployment without setup script (aka The Hard Way)

+If you followed step 2.1-2.3, you can move straight on to step 4.
 If for some reason, the setup script shouldn't work.
 Here is how to do it manually.

 ### 3.1.
 Copy python script